 - a.
-Collaborate with Open Space Mountain Parks staff to protect and possibly restore wildlife habitat. - b.
-The University will apply for floodplain development permits and wetland permits for regulated activities. - c.
-The City and University jointly consider construction of a running track and dog park. - d.
-The City and University will coordinate the comprehensive mitigation project in the Open Space Zone and make it available for educational purposes. - e.
-The City will undertake a planning process to determine future uses within the Open Space Zone. - f.
-The City and University will continue and extend collaborations for off-site transportation planning projects. - g.
-The University will provide the City opportunities to review the CU Boulder South Master Plan. - h.
+The Parties will collaborate on the restoration and protection of Open Space land (Section 14). - b.
+The University will enter into an agreement with the City for a 50/50 cost sharing arrangement for a new underpass (Section 35.b). - c.
+The City and University jointly consider construction of a running track and dog park (Section 21.g.iii iv). - d.
+The City will undertake a planning process to determine future uses within the Open Space Zone (Section 22.c). - e.
+The City and University will continue and extend ongoing collaborations for off-site transportation planning projects (Section 23.a). - f.
+The University will provide the City opportunities to review the CU Boulder South Master Plan (Section 36). - g.
 The University will submit 90 percent conceptual design plan to the City for development of the Property.
-The City will have a period of 60 days to review. - i.
-The University will provide final as-built construction document in a portable document format (PDF). - j.
-The City will have a right of first offer to purchase the Remaining Land Interest.
+The City will have a period of 60 days to review (Section 37). - h.
+The University will provide final as-built construction document in a portable document format (PDF) (Section 40).

+i.
+The City will have a right of first offer to purchase the Remaining Land Interest (Section 43).